grycap/oscar-landing/content/english/blog/post-oscar-node-red.md

 #### 2.3.2 Nodo OSCAR Cowsay Services.

 This node runs the OSCAR cowsay service.
 The process that is carried out is similar for all the subflows or nodes that interact with OSCAR services.
-First, the data is taken and a GET request is made to obtain the service token.
-Once the message to be sent is taken with the token to be processed by the service and a POST request is made to the service, the entire process of interaction with the services can be seen in [OSCAR API](https://docs.oscar.grycap.net/api/).
+First, the token is taken from a GET request.
+Once we have the token, a POST request is made to the service.
+This interaction can be seen in [OSCAR API](https://docs.oscar.grycap.net/api/).

 ![OSCAR Cowsay Services node subflow.](../../images/blog/post-node-oscar/image/node-oscar-cowsay-subflow.png "Figure 17.
 OSCAR Cowsay Services node subflow.")
 <div align="center">
 <figcaption >Figure 17.
 OSCAR Cowsay Services node subflow.</figcaption></div>

 Once you have the node or subflow (Figure 17) in the work area, proceed to configure it.
-A section is added to the nodes that interact with services, which is the name of the service (Figure 18), since in the installation process of the service in OSCAR it can be given a different name from the one it should have by default, in this case you have the same (cowsay).
+A section is added to the nodes that interact with services, which is the name of the service (Figure 18), since in the installation process of the service in OSCAR it can be given a different name.
+By default and in this case you have the same name, cowsay.

 <div align="center">
 <p><img src="../../images/blog/post-node-oscar/image/node-oscar-cowsay-config.png" alt="Figure 18.
 OSCAR Cowsay Services node configuration." title="Figure 18.
 OSCAR Cowsay Services node configuration." width=800px></p>